khaors/geocompr/main.md

 <!-- ref to rasterization -->
 Vectorization is a process of converting rasters into vectors.^[This term should not be confused with a code vectorization.]
 The simplest form of vectorization is a conversion from a raster to points.
-The `rasterToPoints()` function creates point representations of every non-NA raster grid cell centroids.
+The `rasterToPoints()` function creates point representations of every non-NA raster grid cell centroids and it is usually used for data with continuous values, such as elevation.
 <!-- Spatial* class mentioned -->
-it is mostly used for coontinous values, e.g. elevation

 ```r